Billing and Insurance

 Invoices and Payments

 Clients are asked to pay for services prior to their appointment(s).
-Payments are conveniently completed through our online booking system at time of scheduling.
+Payments are conveniently completed through our online booking system at time of appointment scheduling.
 Official receipts are provided for tax and insurance purposes.

 Cancellation and No-Show Policy